CurveDocs/curve-docs/docs/stableswap-ng_exchange/overview.md

 ## **Pool Factory and Blueprint Contracts**

-The Factory is the main contract used to deploy new plain and meta-pools, as well as liquidity gauges.
+The Pool Factory is the contract used to deploy new plain and meta-pools, as well as liquidity gauges.
 It also acts a registry for finding the deployed pools and querying information about them.
-New pools are deployed via blueprints ([EIP-5202](https://eips.ethereum.org/EIPS/eip-5202)).
+Pools and gauges are deployed via blueprints contracts ([EIP-5202](https://eips.ethereum.org/EIPS/eip-5202)).

-For further documentation about the Factory please refer to [here](../factory/pool_factory/overview.md).

 ## **Math and View Contracts**